Dec 28, 2014

 We have had some young

-people from Ohio doing damage to the park.
+people from Ohio doing damage to the park this fall.

-That is why we have had the gates closed for the past few weeks.
+That is why we have had the gates closed in the past.
 We are trying to make it more difficult to

 damage the park.
 We are applying for a